reniep/spelling_bee/readme.md

 - Customize your experience by loading in a different dictionary as a text file.
     - Default dictionary comes from here: https://inventwithpython.com/dictionary.txt
     - Alternate dictionary included from http://wordlist.aspell.net/12dicts-readme/

-## Planned Features:
-- Load different dictionaries from within the program itself (rather than having to modify the code).
-- List solutions' common bigrams and trigrams (not just starting letters).